 The fashion style is hard to pin down because Bloody Mary is not a concrete figure in folklore and this outfit might not be accurate to any one style, nor might it be complete within this character's context (the doll is complete as manufactured, but the design may indicate a story that Mary lost some headwear and jewelry or other parts that would have once completed this outfit in her madness).
 While the dress looks plausible, this might ding the bells of a fashion historian who would see it as nonsense.
 And no knock against LDD, but I doubt there were fashion historians on the design team.
 The ruffle neck and wide neckline here feel very old and high-class, though the two features might not have coincided--a ruffle and this neckline cut seem to occur separately in the styles I looked at.
 Heck, I don't even know what country to look at for ideas of what this could have come from.
 Maybe that's effective, though.
 I can't tell if this dress is Tudor or Victorian or Stuart or Georgian or medieval or old American!
 That works for a character who's just an idea and a legend.

-Whatever this dress was inspired by, she feels old and far-off and castle-based in nature, like a landed lady or queen (the urban legend is often associated due to the name with "Bloody" Mary Stuart (Mary I of England).
+Whatever this dress was inspired by, she feels old and far-off and castle-based in nature, like a landed lady or queen (the urban legend is often associated, due to the shared epithet, with "Bloody" Mary Stuart (Mary I of England).
 Or else she might not have been as wealthy and aristocratic as that?
 This doll certainly wasn't a peasant, but maybe she wasn't the highest station.
 Or else she fell apart and lost her grandeur and poise.
 I like to think of her as a castle ghost.
 That's a fun archetype.

 Mary wears the pointy-toed LDD boots with no socks.
 They're cast in black and splattered with solid red blood droplets that match her face blood.